kromadg/soil-sensor/README.md

 Metergroup Teros 12.

 It is known that different sensors of the same type tend to have very close measurements, at least in the most accurate professional models.
-So it's possible that these calibrations will work with many resistive sensors similar to CWT's.
+So it's possible that these calibrations will work with many generic TDR sensors similar to CWT's.

 However, given the lower degree of accuracy, in addition to being generic sensors without a high manufacturing standard, it can happen that measurements are very different from expected.
 In that case, try to take your measurements and find a